 He combined his No. 1 Cup with lemon juice and a topper of ginger ale or sparkling lemonade, served over ice with mint and fresh fruit—and thus an iconic British drink was born.

 In 1865, the year before his death, Pimm sold the business and the right to use his name to a Frederick Sawyer, who sold it in 1880 to Horatio Davies, a future Lord Mayor of London.
 A chain of Pimm’s Oyster Houses was franchised in 1887.
-Today the brand owned by spirits giant Diageo.
+Today the brand is owned by spirits giant Diageo.

 Sidebar: The Scoop On Digestifs

 Taking a liqueur after a meal has long been thought to aid digestion due to its alcohol content.
-While it may seem to skeptics a opportunity for another drink, there’s some truth to the tradition (but note that heavy-alcohol drinks like brandy and whiskey have an adverse effect on digestion).
+While it may seem to skeptics an opportunity for another drink, there’s some truth to the tradition (but note that heavy-alcohol drinks like brandy and whiskey have an adverse effect on digestion).

 A smaller amount of alcohol stimulates the stomach’s production of the enzyme pepsin, the enzyme that helps digest proteins.
 It also increases secretions of the pancreas and gall bladder, which similarly break down food for use as energy.

-In actuality, it’s the bitter herb- and spice- based digestifs that work best to help digestion.
-Ingredients such as caraway seed, fennel seed and savory are thought to be especially beneficial to digestion.
-If you want an after-dinner drink with benefits, look to Chartreuse, Fernet Branca, Jägermeister and Kümmel.
+In actuality, it’s the bitter herb- and spice-based digestifs that work best to help digestion.
+Ingredients such as caraway seed, fennel seed, and savory are thought to be especially beneficial to digestion.
+If you want an after-dinner drink with benefits, look to Chartreuse, Fernet Branca, Jägermeister, and Kümmel.

-Fortified wines such as cream sherry, port, madeira and vermouth are traditional digestif wines; but these days, take a trip to the medicine cabinet for Alka-Seltzer, Pepto-Bismol, Tums, etc., the best cure(s) for what ails your digestive system.
+Fortified wines such as cream sherry, port, Madeira, and vermouth are traditional digestif wines; but these days, take a trip to the medicine cabinet for Alka-Seltzer, Pepto-Bismol, Tums, etc., the best cure(s) for what ails your digestive system.

-RECIPE: PIMM’S CUP COCKTAIL
+RECIPE #1: PIMM’S CUP COCKTAIL

 There are actually two approaches to Pimm’s Cup Cocktail.

-Ginger ale is a common substitute for the carbonated lemonade or bitter lemon; but we very much like Sanpellegrino’s Limonata, which has less sugar than other carbonated lemon drinks.
+Ginger ale is a common substitute for carbonated lemonade or bitter lemon; but we very much like Sanpellegrino’s Limonata, which has less sugar than other carbonated lemon drinks.

 The second approach was devised in New Orleans.
 It uses regular lemonade, a top-off of 7-Up or Sprite, and a cucumber garnish.
 If this sounds more appealing to you, here’s the recipe.

-1. COMBINE the Pimm’s, the apple, orange and lemon slices, and mint in a large pitcher.
+1. COMBINE the Pimm’s, the apple, orange, and lemon slices, and mint in a large pitcher.
 Chill until ready to serve.

-Pimm’s Cup is one of the two staple drinks (along with Champagne) at the Wimbledon tennis tournament, the Chelsea Flower Show, the Henley Royal Regatta and the Glyndebourne Festival Opera.
+Pimm’s Cup is one of the two staple drinks (along with Champagne) at the Wimbledon tennis tournament, the Chelsea Flower Show, the Henley Royal Regatta, and the Glyndebourne Festival Opera.
 It is the standard cocktail at British and American polo matches.
 It is also extremely popular at summer garden parties in the U.K…so why not enjoy one in your own garden?

 You can find more Pimm’s cocktail recipes at AnyoneForPimms.com.